wechicken456/Codenames-AI/README.md

 ## Rules of the Game

-Codenames is a game of language understanding and communication.
-The competition takes place in a single team style of play -- The Codemaster and Guesser are both on the Red team, and their goal is to discover their words as quickly as possible, while minimizing the number of incorrect guesses.
+Codenames is a word-based game of language understanding and communication.
+Players are split into two teams (red and blue), with each team consisting of a Codemaster and Guesser.
+Each team's goal is to discover their colour words as quickly as possible, while minimizing the number of incorrect guesses.

+### Setup:

 At the start of the game, the board consists of 25 English words: